-Are you interested in studying graduate programs in New York?
+Are you interested in attending grad schools in New York?
 Whether you enjoy the wilderness or like to settle in urban areas New York consists of both.
 New York is the 27th largest state in the country and the fourth most populated.
-Other than being home to NYC or the Big Apple, New York is also known for having many state parks and a major forest preserve.
+Other than being home to grad schools in NYC or the Big Apple, New York is also known for having many state parks and a major forest preserve.
 The Adirondack Park, located in Upstate New York, is 6.1 million acres of campgrounds, hiking trails, lakes & streams for kayaking, and stunning preserved wilderness. i

 Grad schools in New York could be in some of the top metropolitan areas include New York City, Albany, Buffalo, and Rochester.
 New York City is the state’s largest and most populated city with numerous tourist attractions.
 Albany, the state’s capital which is located on the Hudson River, is home to the Erastus Corning Tower.
 The tower is the tallest building in the state outside of New York City and is a part of the Empire State Plaza built between 1965 and 1978.The city of Buffalo sits right across the Canadian border and attracts millions of visitors to see the head of the Niagara River.
 The Buffalo-Niagara Falls metropolitan area is the 45th largest in the nation.
 Rochester is New York’s third populous city and is home to a number of Fortune 1000 international businesses. ii

-Does New York sound like a nice place to study graduate programs?
+Do grad schools in New York sound like a nice place to study?
 If so, you may want to pursue your graduate degree options in the area by reviewing our listings of Graduate Schools in New York and grad schools in NYC.